linzihan-backforward/RecSysEvaluation/README.md

 # RecSysEvaluation
 This is our code and supplementary materials for the paper:

 > Wayne Xin Zhao, Zihan Lin, Zhichao Feng, PengFei Wang and Ji-Rong Wen (2021).
-A Revisiting Study of Appropriate Offline Evaluation for Top-𝑁Recommendation Algorithms.
+A Revisiting Study of Appropriate Offline Evaluation for Top-𝑁 Recommendation Algorithms.

 ## Introduction